Faf du Plessis: Captaincy and beyond

 du Plessis is noted for his leadership and strategical excellence, but he is also known for emphasizing team culture, relationships and listening to his players.
 His captaincy record was hampered by the transitional team and racial quotas based team selections but still fared well.
 On 24 August 2017, du Plessis was named as the captain in all three formats when de Villiers stepped down from ODI captaincy.
 On the same day, he was named as the captain of World XI team for the three T20Is in Lahore, Pakistan.
 Pakistan won the series 2–1.
 Following the conclusion of the series, Faf du Plessis said how much it meant for the people of Pakistan and that it hopefully will bring cricket back to the country.

 In March 2019, in the second ODI against Sri Lanka, du Plessis scored his 5,000th run in ODI cricket.
 The following month, he was named as the captain of South Africa's squad for the 2019 Cricket World Cup.
 He finished the tournament as the leading run-scorer for South Africa, with 387 runs in nine matches.

 In August 2019, he was named the Men's Cricketer of the Year at Cricket South Africa's annual award ceremony.
 In December 2020, in the first Test against Sri Lanka, du Plessis scored his 4,000th run and his tenth century in Test cricket.
 He ended with 199, becoming the 13th player to be dismissed on 199 in Tests, and also won the man of the match award.

+In 2020, Du Plessis's test performance in the 2012 Adelaide test was judged by cricket.com.au as the best test batting performance by any batsman on Australian soil since the year 2000.
 On 17 February 2021, du Plessis announced his retirement from Tests after leading South Africa in 36 Test matches.